 When your conversation is at an end, make a point to thank them for their time.
 If they did an especially good job, you might want to take the time to fill out one of their company's surveys at the end of the call or when it's emailed to you.
-Further, I suggest that you write a personal note of thanks to the manager of the rep if she has gone above and beyond and/or it has saved you a lot of time and trouble.
-I was a customer service rep for about 8yrs and I can assure you that there were many of complaints filed but very few letters of thanks.
+Further, I suggest that you write a personal note of thanks to the manager of the rep if she has gone above and beyond and it has saved you a lot of time and trouble.
+I was a customer service rep for about 8yrs, and I can assure you that there were many complaints filed but very few letters of thanks.
 One good turn...

 3. What you SHOULD say to the customer service rep

-Nobody is trained in customer service anymore.
+Nobody has trained in customer service anymore.
 When I did it in the 80s and 90s, there was a six week or so training before we were even allowed to get on the phones.
-Then there was a few weeks of being monitored by a supervisor before we were allowed to solo.
+Then there were a few weeks of being monitored by a supervisor before we were allowed to solo.
 Now, they are given a few hours of training and a script.
 They aren't taught what to do if the customer strays from that script.
 Since there is a huge turn over in that field, they likely haven't been on the job long enough to think for themselves when something just doesn't fit.

 This means that you will be asked, for the sixth time, for your name, rank, and customer number.
 Have all of that handy before you call if at all possible.
 They may or may not be trained in how to find you with only your name or address.

-NOW is the time when you should give a succinct background and explanation of your problem.
+NOW is the time when you should give a brief background and explanation of your problem.
 Just enough to give them a good picture of what happened and what you want, but not too much that they become confused or bored.
 And keep in mind that you may be taking to someone whose first language was not English.
 If that's the case, you'll want to use more generic terms instead of slang or more complex language.

 4. When to email instead

-If you can't get through to someone who understands English well enough or you don't have the time to wade through the multitude of Automated Audrey prompts (as pictured above), but you do have the time to wait to address your problem it might be better to email the company instead.
+If you can't get through to someone who understands English well enough, or you don't have the time to wade through the multitude of Automated Audrey prompts (as pictured above), but you do have the time to wait to address your problem it might be better to email the company instead.

 5. How to structure your email